PatrickStricker/Hebbian_Learning/README.md

     └── results/
 ```

-If the checked-out repository uses different folder names, only the paths in the command examples must be adjusted.

 ### `local/`: fully connected and locally connected HPCA

 This directory contains the TensorFlow implementation developed for the present study.
 The same HPCA update is used for both architectural conditions: